Crowdfunding Real Estate Isn’t Just For Millionaires Anymore. Could It Be For You?

 Picker, who says she’s “in love with rust belt cities,” started Small Change in part to put the control back in the hands of people who live in and care about their own communities.
 Though Picker decided to become an architect early on, she bristled at the idea of designing buildings without taking into account the historical or social context of a neighborhood.
 It wasn’t until moving to New York City from her native Australia to attend a master’s program at Columbia University in urban design that she really began thinking about how buildings help create public spaces.

-In many respects, the relatively small-scale projects Small Change takes on are a perfect for fit Reg CF. By removing financial restrictions and allowing investment transactions to take place online, equity crowdfunding creates opportunities for people at all income levels to invest locally where they live.
+In many respects, the relatively small-scale projects Small Change takes on are a perfect for fit Reg CF. By lowering the threshold for investor income and assets, and allowing investment transactions to take place online, equity crowdfunding creates opportunities for people at all income levels to invest locally where they live.

 “I feel that if I had regulation crowdfunding then [earlier in my career] I would’ve gone on to do more projects,” Picker reflects.
 “As I built my portfolio over the years as a developer in underserved neighborhoods, it became clear to me that architecture and design were the really easy parts.
 The most difficult part was getting these projects financed.”